Legendary-Knight/Hangry-Bubs/README.md

 ![Screenshot (6)_LI](https://user-images.githubusercontent.com/89215866/170313326-70bc2c1f-5cc5-44ae-869a-8452306d6fa6.jpg)

 If you wish to reset the level, click on the *reset* button on the bottom-righthand corner of the screen.

+**Scoring**

+The score can be found on the top-righthand corner of the screen.
+Points can be earned by eliminating the pig as well as destroying the structure and completing the level with birds remaining.

+10,000 points are awarded for *each bird that remains "unused" after destroying all the pigs."

 Installation
 ----------